DrPwner/FortiFox/README.md

 # Acknowledgements

 - ThreatFox for providing valuable threat intelligence data
-- FortiEDR for inspiring the CSV export feature
+- FortiEDR for inspiring the CSV import feature

 **And Most Importantly, an Achnowlegment To The Supreme Cause of This Project.
 The Forensicator.**
   - It Was Rather Beautiful Theoretically Implementing This Program, Theoretically Ofcourse.